Chief of the Cabinet of Ministers: Headquarters

-The office of the Cabinet Chief is located at the Somisa Building (officially known as the "Teniente General Castiñeiras" building), former headquarters of the Sociedad Mixta Siderúrgica Argentina (SOMISA), a state-owned metallurgy company created in 1972.
+The office of the Cabinet chief has two seats, one of them is located at the Somisa Building (officially known as the "Teniente General Castiñeiras" building), former headquarters of the Sociedad Mixta Siderúrgica Argentina (SOMISA), a state-owned metallurgy company created in 1972.
 Following the privatization of Somisa in 1993, the building was acquired by the national government to be used as the headquarters of the newly created Cabinet Chief's office.
 The building, designed in the modernist style by Mario Roberto Álvarez, was built from 1966 to 1977 and was the first building in Argentina to be made entirely out of 3 mm steel sheets and to be fully welded.
 It is located on Julio Argentino Roca Avenue in the Monserrat barrio of Buenos Aires.

+The second seat is the Secretariat of Management and Public Employment Building (former "Banco Argentino-Uruguayo"), located on Diagonal Norte and San Martín streets in Buenos Aires.
+The building was designed by French architect Eduardo Le Monnier, and was seat of defunct Ministry of Modernization, created during the administration of Mauricio Macri in 2015.
+The ministry was then dissolved and became part of the Chief of the Cabinet of Ministers three years later.